Dimension-independent Markov chain Monte Carlo on the sphere: Numerical illustrations

 First, we show in \Cref{fig:3D_samp} the thinned realisations $\xx_{100k}$, $k=1,\ldots,100$ of the Markov chains generated by the reprojected \ac{pCN}-\ac{MH} algorithm, the geodesic random walk-\ac{MH} algorithm based on \citep{MangoubiSmith2018}, and the \ac{MH} algorithm of \citep{Zappa2018} for $d=3$, subsampled every 100 steps.

 All three \ac{MH} algorithms were tuned to an average acceptance rate of roughly $23\%$.
 We ran the algorithms for another $10^6$ iterations after a burn-in period of $5\cdot 10^4$ iterations.
-All three runs yielded similar estimates for the posterior expectation of $q$.
-We provide the corresponding estimate plus/minus the half-length of an $95\%$ confidence interval based on asymptotic variance estimates via empirical autocorrelation functions $(q(\xx_k))_{k}$:
+All three runs yielded similar estimates for the posterior expectation of $f$.
+We provide the corresponding estimate plus/minus the half-length of an $95\%$ confidence interval based on asymptotic variance estimates via the empirical autocorrelation functions of $(f(\xx_k))_{k}$:

-All three estimates come with similar accuracy.
-In terms of root mean squared jump distance \wrt the Riemannian metric on the sphere
+All three estimates exhibit similar accuracies.
+Recall the root mean squared jump distance \wrt the Riemannian metric on the sphere given by

-in dimension $d=3$, the three \ac{MH} algorithms yielded similar estimates for the posterior expectation of $q$:
+In dimension $d=3$, the three \ac{MH} algorithms yielded similar estimates for the root mean squared jump distance:

-Next, we test all four algorithms, including now the reprojected \ac{ESS} algorithm for increasing dimensions $d=10,20,40,80,160,320,640$.
-In particular, we display the following quantities: \begin{enumerate}[label=(\roman*)] \item the estimated integrated autocorrelation time of the (approximately stationary) time series $(q(\xx_k))_{k}$ as a measure for the \ac{MCMC} error for computing the posterior expectation of $q$; \item the root mean squared jump distance as a measure of how well the Markov chain explores the sphere. \end{enumerate} We display the results in \Cref{fig:comp1}.
-An important observation from \Cref{fig:comp1} is that the two reprojected MCMC methods show dimension-independent efficiency in terms of integrated autocorrelation time and root mean squared jump distance.
+Next, we tested all four algorithms, including now the reprojected \ac{ESS} algorithm, for increasing dimensions $d=10,20,40,80,160,320,640$.
+In particular, we display the following quantities in \Cref{fig:comp1}: \begin{enumerate}[label=(\roman*)] \item the estimated posterior expectation of $f$ given by the arithmetic mean of $(f(\xx_k))_{k}$;

+\item the estimated integrated autocorrelation time of the (approximately stationary) time series $(f(\xx_k))_{k}$ as a measure for the \ac{MCMC} error for computing the posterior expectation of $f$; \item the root mean squared jump distance as a measure of how well the Markov chain explores the sphere. \end{enumerate} An important observation from \Cref{fig:comp1} is that the two reprojected \ac{MCMC} methods show dimension-independent efficiency in terms of integrated autocorrelation time and root mean squared jump distance.
 In contrast, the two \ac{MH} algorithms relying on the surface measure as reference measure --- namely, the geodesic random walk-\ac{MH} algorithm based on \citep{MangoubiSmith2018} and the \ac{MH} algorithm of \citep{Zappa2018} --- show a clear decrease in efficiency as the dimension $d$ of the state space increases.
+In particular, these methods lead to less accurate estimates of the posterior mean; see the left plot in \Cref{fig:comp1}.
 While it seems that the \ac{ESS} algorithm yields a higher efficiency, the higher efficiency comes at an increased cost: on average, the \ac{ESS} algorithm required $\approx 3.8$ tries until it hit the level set.
 Thus, the computational cost of the \ac{ESS} algorithm was roughly four times higher than the computational cost of the \ac{pCN} algorithm.